 - Spacious interiors.

 - Waterproofing is not always 100 percent effective.

 The design includes doors with vestibules on both sides, so you can sleep in this tent comfortably with two people.
-You can use the vestibules to keep your gear, shoes and outdoor clothes without occupying your sleeping space inside.
+You can use the vestibules to keep your camping gear, shoes and outdoor clothes safe and dry without taking up floor space inside the tent.
 The two doors and mesh roof on the interior tent also allow for great ventilation.